dmcp718/tc-benchmark/TFBENCH_EXAMPLES.md

 - **Write** (green) - Initial write performance
 - **Read #1** (blue) - First read, typically shows "cold cache" performance
 - **Read #2** (cyan) - Second read, typically shows "warm cache" performance
+- **⚡ RAM CACHE** (yellow) - Indicates read speeds >10 GB/s (data served from RAM, not disk)

 The bar length is proportional to throughput, making it easy to compare at a glance.

+**Important:** If you see "⚡ RAM CACHE" indicators, the read performance represents the speed of accessing data from system RAM, not the actual storage device.
+This is valuable for understanding cache behavior but doesn't reflect disk I/O performance.

 ### 2. Performance Insights